daudix/daudix.one/content/snug-nook/index.md

 Discord isn't your cup of tea?
 No big deal, we provide a few bridges that, whilist lacking some features and stability, allow chatting with Discord folks:

-{% alert(caution=true) %}
+> [!CAUTION]
-Experience can be significantly worse when using these; messages could be delayed, sent in wrong order, or not sent at all.
+> Experience can be significantly worse when using these; messages could be delayed, sent in wrong order, or not sent at all.
-{% end %}

 <div class="icon-grid">